 - Galvanized steel: Painted or coated to prevent corrosion, with welded or threaded joints.

-- Copper: Must be equipped with a protective sheath if laid outdoors.
+- Copper: It must be equipped with a protective sheath if laid outdoors.

-- Polyethylene (PE): Only allowed buried, is not permitted for visible installations on facades.
+- Polyethylene (PE): Only allowed underground, is not permitted for visible installations on facades.

 3. Brackets and fixings

-Pipes must be securely fixed to the façade with brackets spaced according to regulations (generally every 1-2 meters, depending on the material).
+Pipes must be securely attached to the facade with brackets spaced according to regulations (generally every 1-2 meters, depending on the material).
 If they pass through structural joints or areas subject to movement, they must include expansion joints.

 - Brackets and supports: